-I want you to realize what you’ve accomplished.
-By making it through the first 5 stages of the GAPS introduction diet, you have done one of the most important things you can do for your health.
+At this point, I felt like I’d accomplished something huge.
+By making it through the first 5 stages of the GAPS introduction diet, I believe I have done one of the most important things I could do for my health.

-Going through the GAPS intro stages deeply heals your gut, which sets you up for good, longterm health.
+Going through the GAPS intro stages deeply nourishes the gut, which set me up for good, longterm health.
 It isn’t an easy thing to do, but it is so, so worth it.

 Yes!
-For the first several stages of GAPS intro, though, you avoid sweet foods like fruit.
-This helps to balance the friendly gut flora.
+For the first several stages of GAPS intro, though, Dr. Natasha says to avoid sweet foods like fruit.
+She says this helps to balance the friendly gut flora.

-On stage 6, you get to add fresh fruit.
+On stage 6, we get to add fresh fruit.

-- Slowly and gradually, add other raw fruits.
+- Slowly and gradually, I added other raw fruits.

-For most people, it’s usually best to enjoy fruit in between meals, as a snack.
+For most people, Dr. Natasha says it’s usually best to enjoy fruit in between meals, as a snack.
 Eating fruit with meat can lead to digestive upset.
 That’s because fruit digests quickly, while meat digests slowly.
 See what works well with your body.

-In general, you want to keep your diet full of savory foods, and let sweet foods like fruit and honey make up only about 15% of your total food intake.
+In general, I try to keep my diet full of savory foods, and let sweet foods like fruit and honey make up only about 15% of my total food intake.

 Honey on the GAPS diet

-Natural sweeteners are fun and add variety to our meals.
-In stage 6 of GAPS intro, you get to have other sweet foods, like honey and dried fruit.
+Natural sweeteners are fun and add variety to meals.
+In stage 6 of GAPS intro, we get to have other sweet foods, like honey and dried fruit.

-When you make GAPS desserts, you can sweeten them with honey or dried fruits.
+When I make GAPS desserts, I sweeten them with honey or dried fruits.
 It’s really amazing how many different healthy treats you can make and enjoy!
 Like I’ve said before, you definitely don’t need to feel deprived on the GAPS diet.

-Just remember to keep sweet foods to about 15% of your total diet, and focus on savory foods for 85% of what you eat.
-And always enjoy fermented foods with every meal.
+I just remember to keep sweet foods to about 15% of my total diet and focus on savory foods for 85% of what I eat.
+And I always enjoy fermented foods with every meal.

 GAPS introduction diet how long

-The time you’ll spend on the different stages of the GAPS introduction diet is very individual.
-You don’t want to move through them too quickly.
-Here are the most important clues to look for:
+The time people spend on the different stages of the GAPS introduction diet is very individual.
+Dr. Natasha says to not move through them too quickly.
+Here are the most important clues she says to look for:

 - Abdominal pain